 Complexity requirements are valuable in that they offer a little protection, but not as much as you think.
-Attackers generally use 2 methods to get people’s passwords: brute force, and social engineering (see rule: https://www.ssw.com.au/rules/understand-the-dangers-of-social-engineering)
+Attackers generally use 2 methods to get people's passwords: brute force, and social engineering.

 Brute force means they try different combinations until they find one that works.
 But before trying random combinations, they start with well-known lists of words called dictionaries and rainbow tables, and the whole process is automated.
 Using cheap scalable cloud hosting, attackers can try billions of combinations in seconds.

-Transforms are when you ‘transform’ a dictionary word in some way, like changing password to password1 or password123.
+- Transforms - when you ‘transform’ a dictionary word in some way, like changing the word

-Substitutions are when you substitute one character for another, like changing password to p@55w0rd.
+- Substitutions - when you substitute one character for another, like changing the word

-Better Example (but don't use this password - the fact that this has been published has made it untrusted)
+Better example (however never use this password - the fact that this has been published here has made it untrusted!)